-UPDATE 1-Bond bashing abates as yields pull back from peaks
+UPDATE 2-German bond yields near 2017 highs as taper jitters plague market

 * Markets steady after last week's beating

-* Euro zone periphery govt bond yields tmsnrt.rs/2ii2Bqr (Updates prices, adds quote )
+* Euro zone periphery govt bond yields tmsnrt.rs/2ii2Bqr (Rewrites top, updates prices)

 By Dhara Ranasinghe

-LONDON, July 3 Germany's 10-year government bond yield pulled back from 3-1/2 month highs on Monday, as markets showed signs of stabilising from heavy selling last week prompted by jitters that ECB monetary stimulus could be unwound in the months ahead.
+LONDON, July 3 (Reuters) - Germany's 10-year government bond yield edged higher to hit a fresh 3-1/2 month high on Monday, with the market still plagued by jitters that ECB monetary stimulus could be unwound in the months ahead.

+The yield on the region's benchmark bond came within a whisker of 0.50 percent, a level that -- with the exception of one session in mid-March -- was last seen in January 2016.

 Remarks last week from European Central Bank President Mario Draghi that the central bank could make tweaks to its policy to accompany the recent economic recovery triggered the biggest weekly jump in Bund yields since December 2015.